steffanossa/derivation_of_waste_mgmt_profiles/README.md

 # Derivation of Waste Management Profiles (*WIP*)

+## Context
+Although only about 15% of all waste within the EU is generated as municipal waste[^bignote], the absolute figures pose a major problem for municipalities, waste management companies and the environment.
+225.7 million tonnes of municipal waste were collected in the EU in 2020, of which only 68 million tonnes were directly recycled, with the remainder going into long-term landfill or being incinerated for energy generation.
+In view of the climate-damaging landfill gases produced during storage or CO2 emissions during incineration, combined with the problem of the large amount of space required, the EU's goal is to constantly optimise its waste management.
+This is intended to promote the production of less waste, a stronger circular economy and the economic efficiency of waste management.
+In the context of this optimisation, we want to work out a status quo of municipal waste management in Italian municipalities, on which subsequent optimisation projects can build.
+For this purpose, we base our work on a data set on the waste management of a total of 4341 Italian municipalities.
+With the help of these data, we are to draw up profiles of the municipalities, which we can cluster them with regard to their descriptive characteristics, in particular the key figures of waste management, but also geographical and economic factors.

+[^bignote]: Municipal waste is all waste collected and treated by or for municipalities.
+It includes waste from households including bulky waste, similar waste from trade and commerce, office buildings, institutions and small businesses, as well as yard and garden waste, street sweepings and the contents of waste containers. yard and garden waste, street sweepings and the contents of waste containers.
+The definition includes waste from municipal sewage networks and their treatment as well as waste from construction and demolition work.

 ## Exploratory Data Analysis
 Get an overview of what the data set is about.
 ```{r}